TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/Backup/Index.rst

 lot of changes and some of them might interfere with functions of your site.
 See the `ChangeLog <https://docs.typo3.org/typo3cms/extensions/core/>`_ to check that.

+For :ref:`more detailed information about TYPO3 backups see the TYPO3 Explained manual<t3coreapi:security-backups>`.